SladeDK/Webdash/README.md

     ```

 5. **Open in browser:**
-    Open your browser and navigate to http://web.webdash.local or http://home.webdash.local to see your customizable startup pages.
+    <br />Open your browser and navigate to http://web.webdash.local or http://home.webdash.local to see your customizable startup pages.

 6. **Edit the index.html file:**
-    Customize the index.html file to add your desired links, categories, and how they should open.
+    <br />Customize the index.html file to add your desired links, categories, and how they should open.

 ## License
 Information about the license under which your project is distributed.